paulczar/ci-demo/blog.md

 ## About

-This blog post describes (and is hosted on) a demonstration of a CI/CD pipeline where each Pull Request creates an ephemeral environment that could be reviewed as part of the github review process as well as automatically deploying and upgrading a staging and a production environment.
+I've long been saying that Docker and the ecosystem that is building around it is interesting, but isn't really solving problems, just shifting them around.
+To me the real problems get solved as we start to change the discussion from Infrastructure ( As a Service ) to Platform ( As a Service ).

+Even Kubernetes to me still feels a lot like IAAS, just with containers being the unit of Infrastructure rather than VMs.
+There are tools out there that do change this discussion, with Cloud Foundry being the eighteen foot gorilla ( although not specifically in the Docker ecosystem ).

+In the docker ecosystem we are starting to see more of these types of Platforms, the first of which was [Dokku](https://github.com/progrium/dokku) which started as a single machine [Heroku](heroku) replacement written in about 100 lines of bash.
+Building on top of that work other [richer] systems like [DEIS](http://deis.io) and [Flynn](http://flynn.io) started to emerge as well as in-house built systems like Yelp's [Paasta](https://github.com/Yelp/paasta).

+Rather than just talking about it I wanted to set up a demo of where I think we should be moving towards (Heroku users will laugh at me for that, they've been doing this for _years_) focused on the Enterprise "We can't use public cloud" stance.
+This means running everything in-house required to build out a PAAS system and then building an Application (and matching CI/CD workflow) to run on top of it.

-I chose to demonstrate this using _only_ opensource products.
+I chose to demonstrate this using _only_ open source products.
 This means I am running everything from the _IAAS_ layer up.
 You could quite easily skip OpenStack and run this in AWS or Digital Ocean.

-This is not intended to be a detailed "how to build a *AAS platform" so while I mentioned each layer's underlying technology I will not go into detail until we are at the application itself.
+It is not intended to be a detailed "how to build a *AAS platform" so while I mentioned each layer's underlying technology I will not go into detail until we are at the application itself.

 ## Infrastructure